Alejandro Rey: Early work

 Rey was born in Buenos Aires and studied acting under Hedwig Schlichter and Milagros de la Vega.
 He became known as an actor in Argentine movies.
-In 1957, he participated in the film El Diablo de vacaciones, directed by Ferruccio Cerio, with Nelly Panizza and Ana María Cassan, embarking on the ship Yapeyu to travel around the world, but filming did not conclude.
+In 1957, he participated in the film El Diablo de vacaciones, directed by Ferruccio Cerio, with Nelly Panizza and Ana María Cassan, embarking on the ship Yapeyu to travel around the world, but filming was never completed.
 In 1960, he began working with Ana Casares forming the main couple of the television program María Trastorno y yo, but within three months, production was interrupted after he was hired in the United States for a small role in Battle at Bloody Beach.

 1960 to 1986

 In 1961, Rey made a guest appearance on the courtroom series Perry Mason as murder victim and title character Vincent Danielli in "The Case of the Injured Innocent".
 He had supporting and leading roles in two episodes of Thriller titled "Guillotine" (1961) and "La Strega" (1962).
 One of Rey's most visible film roles came in Fun in Acapulco (1963).

 Rey's best known role was that of casino owner and playboy Carlos Ramirez on the television series The Flying Nun (1967–70), which became an international success.
 He played a South American patriot in the Voyage to the Bottom of the Sea episode "The Mist of Silence".
 He portrayed a Spanish sergeant on a 1966 episode of Daniel Boone.
 He also appeared in a season one episode of The Fugitive titled "Smoke Screen".
 He appeared in an episode of Route 66, as a jai alai player in Florida and brother to one of Fidel Castro's junior officers, hoping to be reunited with his brother.
 Rey appeared in the That Girl episode entitled “The Mating Game”, season one episode 30.

 Rey's only credited lead in a film in the United States was in The Stepmother (1972).
 He remained busy on television, playing the role of Karl Duval on Days of Our Lives from 1976 to 1977.
-He was also a frequent panelist on the game shows Tattletales, He Said, She Said, Hollywood Squares and Match Game.
+He was also a frequent panelist on the game shows Tattletales; He Said, She Said; Hollywood Squares and Match Game.
 He appeared as part of an ensemble cast in William Peter Blatty's film The Ninth Configuration (1980).
 In 1986, he played Captain Luis Rueda on Dallas.
 He also directed for television, with credits on Villa Allegre, The Facts of Life and Forever Fernwood.